deepak-malik/Data-Structures-In-Java/src/com/deepak/Sorting/TimeAndSpaceComplexity.md

 2. Best Case : 4N² + 2N + 1
 3. General term : aN² + bN + c

-Here N² is the fastest growing term and decided if algorithm is good or bad.
+Here N² is the fastest growing term and decides if algorithm is good or bad.
 So complexity comes out to be O(N²)